43M Zrínyi: Development

-The Zrínyi's development process started in 1942; after the Hungarian delegation had the chance to witness the success of the StuG III Ausf.
-F armed with a long 75 mm anti-tank gun or short 105 mm howitzer.
+A destroyed Zrínyi II Assault Gun of the 1/3rd Assault Battery at Vérmező park, Budapest, 1945.
+The white inscription on the driver's visor reads SÁRIKA, the name of the commander's fiancé.

-Hungary attempted to negotiate with Germany to try to acquire StuG IIIs.
-However, they could only receive a fraction of what they needed, and started to design a similar vehicle of their own.
+The Hungarian Ministry of Defence had seen the value of self-propelled assault artillery as early as 1940 and, after experiences on the Eastern Front in 1941, recommended the acquisition of self-propelled guns.
+The Ministry of Defence had wanted to acquire the German Sturmgeschütz III and negotiated with Germany to try to acquire either deliveries of the vehicle, or the rights to produce it in Hungary.
+However, the Hungarians could only receive a fraction of what they needed, and started to design a similar vehicle of their own.

 Following the success of assault guns on the Eastern Front, the situation required the fastest way possible to start the production of a vehicle of the same role.
 The engineers at the Manfréd Weiss Works decided to use the base of the Turán tank as it was a proven, solid chassis already in use in the Hungarian army.
-Proving the Turán tank was a successful armament.

 As for the armament, both a first variant mounting the long-barrelled 43M 75 mm anti-tank gun (which was still in development), and another version equipped with the 40M 105 mm MÁVAG howitzer which was compatible with the leFH 18's ammunition was considered.